 Duchesne College facilitates a smooth transition to the tertiary environment in a number of ways:

-- Academic Support: The College has a Dean of Students, who expertly assists new students with the transition to the tertiary environment.
+- Academic Support: The College has a Director of Academics and Careers, who expertly assists new students with the transition to the tertiary environment.
 A strong tutorial program for a broad range of university courses is also on offer to assist with the transition to tertiary study.
 The College also has a Big Sister / Little Sister program, which pairs first year residents with a second or third year resident in the same or a similar course.

-- Pastoral Support: The College has a strong emphasis on pastoral care, through the Resident Assistant (RA) program, where each resident belongs to an RA family.
-In addition, the Dean of Students, the Deputy Head and Sr Kath Muirhead rscj all reside on site.
+- Wellbeing Support: The College has a strong emphasis on care, through the Resident Leader (RL) program, where each resident belongs to an RL family.
+In addition, members of the College Leadership Team are on call for out of hours support.

 - Emphasis on Health and Wellbeing: The College places an emphasis on the health and wellbeing of its residents.
-The College has a fully-equipped gym and offers a growing range of programs to improve mental health, such as yoga, sewing classes and walking group.
+The College has a fully-equipped gym and offers a growing range of programs to improve mental health such as group fitness classes.

 - Sporting and Cultural Opportunities: The Inter-College Cup provides an active sporting and cultural life for the residents of the various Colleges at UQ.
 Sports include swimming, tennis, netball, touch, volleyball, rowing, AFL, badminton, basketball, hockey, soccer and table tennis.
 Cultural opportunities include Debating, Chess, Choralfest, Dancefest, College Idol, Bandfest, Art Show and One Act Play.